mickfuzz/phd4/_posts/thesis_chapters/2023-2-7-Discussion.md

 ## Outline notes

- - Discussion around agency

-Compare agency in design to different conception in research Tads sannjno etc
+- Discussion around agency: Compare agency in design to different conception in research Tads sannino, relational etc
+- Analyse 3M design with this lens of agency

-Tension between walled garden and wider choice
+  - Tension between walled garden and wider choice

-Compare other studies in comping coding domain , primm, umc, Then other more general frameworks , pbl, udl, cop, col These differ in scope and specificity, and thus utility for practitioners
+- Compare key elements of 3M other studies in comping coding domain , primm, umc,
+- Compare key elements of 3M - Then other more general frameworks , pbl, udl, cop, col - These differ in scope and specificity, and thus utility for practitioners

 3m This is a domain specific framework for teaching , can it have wider applications?
 If so how can characteristics be abstracted?